(Updated in 2024)

 From inside out: pcb-rnd is a layout editor software.
-It is part of a (yet unnamed) suite, among with cschem, edakrill, etc. The suite is part of the EDA ecosystem effort, which in turn has two rings.
+It is part of the Ringdove suite, among with sch-rnd, edakrill, etc. The suite is part of CoralEDA, which is an EDA ecosystem effort, which in turn has two rings.

 It's probably easier to understand it looking at the following diagram: